Skip to content

 • If you buy property outside your local area, you could spend a lot of time travelling backwards and forwards to inspect the property or carry out repairs.

 Instead of year-round tenants, you might want to consider letting out a holiday property.
-But this will require someone to look after it, including cleaning and preparing it between guests.
+This will require someone to look after it, including cleaning and preparing it between guests.

-You could consider investing in a property fund, although some of these funds, particularly those investing in commercial property, haven’t always fared well in recent times.
+If you don’t want to be hands-on, you could consider investing in a property fund instead.
+However, some of these funds, particularly those investing in commercial property, haven’t always fared well in recent times.

 How to get started in buy-to-let

-Do your research: see what properties are being sold for and how much they are renting out for, to get a good feel for the market.
+If you decide to pursue the buy-to-let avenue, it’s essential to do your research.
+See what properties are being sold for and how much they’re renting out for, to get a good feel for the market.

-Talk to a buy-to-let mortgage advisor and see how much you could borrow and how much of a deposit you will need.
+Talk to a buy-to-let mortgage advisor and see how much you could borrow and how much of a deposit you’ll need.
 This will help you understand if it’s an affordable option for you.

 Looking for a mortgage?